bobthecow/fig-standards/proposed/psr-1-coding-style-guide/0500-control-structures.md

             echo 'Default case';
         break;
     }

+Optionally, `break` statements may be indented one additional level to align them with the contents of the `case`.
+Each project should be internally consistent with regards to this decision.

 Do not perform variable assignment within `switch` expressions.
 This reduces the difficulty of determining if the intent was to assign or to check